Budget process

 The ministry’s grant program will not fund the purchase or lease of fixed assets, other than as listed below:

-• capital leases may be considered an eligible expense, in extraordinary circumstances, with the prior written approval of the ministry
+• capital leases may be considered an eligible expense, in extraordinary circumstances, with the prior written approval of the ministry.

-• the ministry may disallow any planned expenses which are either beyond the scope of the LSB program or is considered inconsistent with the LSB program objectives
+• The ministry may disallow any planned expenses which are either beyond the scope of the LSB program or is considered inconsistent with the LSB program objectives.

 Acquisition of land

-• land can be acquired by purchase or lease
+Land can be acquired by purchase or lease.

-• any planned acquisitions should be part of the annual budget process
+Any planned acquisitions should be part of the annual budget process.

 Disposition of assets (including land)

-Although not a requirement of the NSBA, to ensure a transparent process is used in the disposition of an asset or land, it is recommended that the LSB board adopt a policy on the process to be followed when disposing of the asset or land.
+Where any government funding was received to purchase assets, the LSB should review its funding agreement associated to that funding to ensure it is in compliance with the disposal requirements.
+Although not a requirement of the NSBA, to ensure a transparent process is used in the disposition of an asset or land, it is recommended that the LSB board adopt a policy on the process to be followed when disposing of assets or land in excess of $10,000.
 Items to consider when developing a policy:

 Eligible, ineligible expenses by power